p-w-rs/ubuntu-setup/README.md

 ✅ **Safe**: Checks for circular dependencies and missing requirements ✅ **Clear**: Each script declares its own requirements ✅ **Idempotent**: Safe to run multiple times
+✅ **Flexible sudo**: Scripts handle sudo at the command level, not script level

 ## Important Notes

 - Always run `setup.sh` as a **regular user**, not with sudo
-- Scripts will request sudo when needed
+- Scripts will request sudo when needed for individual commands
 - Works on any Debian-based distribution (Debian, Ubuntu, Linux Mint, etc.)
 - Script names (without .sh) are used for dependency tracking